What is Asbestos?

 - Pleural plaques

-- Pleural effusions (fluid buildup between lungs and chest cavity)
+- Pleural effusions (fluid buildup between the lungs and chest cavity)

 - Pleural thickening